CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=MS, answer=[2,3]

-Which statement correctly describes the error?
+Which statements correctly describe the error?

 - On line 4, the `students` table does not exist.